Chapter 7 — The Costliest Mistakes Veterans Make

 Example – The $8,500 Billing Error Recovery

 A Marine veteran discovered she had been incorrectly billed $8,500 for emergency room care that should have been covered by her Medicare Advantage (Part C) plan and TRICARE for Life.
-Because she had maintained proper records and worked with specialists who understood the integration, we were able to resolve the billing error and get her a full refund.
+Because she had maintained proper records of all her coverage, she was able to provide the necessary documentation to resolve the billing error and receive a full refund.

 Why Record-Keeping Is Especially Critical for Veterans